Current policies and concerns

 This sense of threat and fear has been stoked by politicians on both sides.
 This is a choice made by politicians.
 In the 1970s, when people started fleeing Vietnam in boats, then Prime Minister Malcolm Fraser took the lead in resettling thousands of Vietnamese refugees.

-As the numbers of people seeking asylum by boat and plane began to increase, governments in the 1990s of both persuasions introduced new measures, such as restricting their rights before Australian courts and tribunals.
+As the numbers of people seeking asylum by boat and plane began to increase, governments in the 1990s (led by both major parties) introduced new measures, such as restricting their rights before Australian courts and tribunals.

 The turning point was the election victory of John Howard in 2001, widely credited to his dramatic turning away of people seeking asylum on the Norwegian boat the MV Tampa.
 The Norwegian boat had rescued hundreds of people seeking asylum in danger on the sea, at the request of the Australian Government.